Shailesh-Singh-Bisht/Shailesh-Singh-Bisht/README.md

 <br/>

 ## 🚀 **About Me**
-I'm **Shailesh Singh Bisht**, a **Full Stack Web Developer**, **Game Developer**, and **Narrative Designer**.
+I'm **Shailesh Singh Bisht**, a **Full Stack Web Developer**, **Software Developer**, and a **DevOps Enthusiast**.
-I specialize in building high-performance web apps, immersive games, and interactive experiences that fuse elegant design with impactful functionality.
+I specialize in building high-performance, scalable web and desktop applications — and I'm diving into DevOps to level up how I build, test, and deploy software.

 💡 **What I Love Doing:**
-- ✨ Creating modern, responsive UIs with stunning performance
+- ✨ Creating sleek, responsive UIs with performance in mind
-- ✨ Building scalable full-stack solutions with clean architecture
+- ✨ Developing full-stack solutions with solid backend architecture
-- ✨ Designing stories and games that keep users engaged
+- ✨ Automating builds and deployments for efficient software delivery

 ---
 <br/>